-Your profile picture should look professional, clear and should only include you in the picture.
-So, you can get a picture of your team page of your company’s site, or you can browse through your phone.
+Your profile picture should look professional, and clear and should only include you in the picture.
+So, you can get a picture of the team page of your company’s site, or you can browse through your phone.

 The profile picture is just a small part of your business profile, but nevertheless, it’s an important one.
-The ideal profile photo size is 400x400, according to LinkedIn.
-There are several different styles for your profile picture you can choose from.
+The ideal profile photo size is 400×400, according to LinkedIn.
+There are several different styles for the profile picture you can choose from.

 For instance, you can choose a high-quality close-up headshot picture of you smiling that focuses on warmth or friendliness.
 Another route you can choose is to pick a picture of you talking at a conference or in a working environment.
 This picture will show your authority.

 Some people only have the current position they are working at listed on their LinkedIn profile.
 However, instead of just making your profile look complete, listing your jobs allows LinkedIn to find people for you to connect with.
 Ensure that you’ve added all of your experience that’s relevant to your profile.